 - A. Uses and Activities.
-Table 6.03-1 provides the Covered Activities allowed in Natural and Environmental Resources and indicates the Development Standards under Section 6.04 to which such Covered Activities are subject. - B. A Covered Activity indicated in Table 6.03-1 as "P" is administered as follows: - Is permitted in NER if such Covered Activity also is a permitted use in the underlying Zoning District and any applicable Overlay District and is in conformance with all other applicable regulations of the Zoning Ordinance; and - 2.
-Requires separate Special Exception approval pursuant to Section 10.11 in NER if such Covered Activity is a Minor Special Exception or Special Exception use in the underlying Zoning District or any applicable Overlay District and must be in conformance with all other applicable regulations of the Zoning Ordinance." - C. A Covered Activity indicated in Table 6.03-1 as "S" requires separate Special Exception approval pursuant to Section 10.11 in NER regardless of whether such Covered Activity is a permitted, Minor Special Exception, or Special Exception use in the underlying Zoning District or any applicable Overlay District and must be in conformance with all other applicable regulations of the Zoning Ordinance. - D. Covered Activities not indicated as "P" or "S" in Table 6.03-1 are prohibited in NER.
+Table 6.03-1 provides the covered activities allowed in Natural and Environmental Resources (NER) and indicates the development standards under Section 6.04 to which such covered activities are subject. - B. A covered activity indicated in Table 6.03-1 as "P" is administered as follows: - 1.
+Is permitted in NER if such covered activity also is a permitted use in the underlying zoning district and any applicable overlay district and is in conformance with all other applicable regulations of the Zoning Ordinance; and

-Table 6.03-1.
-Natural and Environmental Resource Standards RSCR Buffer Area Very Steep Slope Areas (non-RSCR) and RSCR Adjacent Steep Slopes Moderately Steep Slope Areas Section 6.04 Development Standards Uses and Activities Infrastructure 1 Crossings (including boardwalks, culverts, bridges, and tunnels that completely span the NER) for driveways and public shared-use paths, trails, roads, and rail Ρ Р Section 6.04.A.
-Section 6.04.C.1 2 Public water supply reservoirs. including Р Р Section 6.04.A.
+- 2. Requires separate Special Exception approval pursuant to Section 10.11 in NER if such covered activity is a Minor Special Exception or Special Exception use in the underlying zoning district or any applicable overlay district and must be in conformance with all other applicable regulations of the Zoning Ordinance. - C. A covered activity indicated in Table 6.03-1 as "S" requires separate Special Exception approval pursuant to Section 10.11 in NER regardless of whether such covered activity is a permitted, Minor Special Exception, or Special Exception use in the underlying zoning district or any applicable overlay district and must be in conformance with all other applicable regulations of the Zoning Ordinance. - D. Covered activities not indicated as "P" or "S" in Table 6.03-1 are prohibited in NER.

 Table 6.03-1.
-Natural and Environmental Resource Standards RSCR Buffer Area Very Steep Slope Areas (non-RSCR) and RSCR Adjacent Steep Slopes Moderately Steep Slope Areas Section 6.04 Development Standards reclaimed quarries 3 Minor utilities not associated with Public Water or Public Sewer Р Р Section 6.04.A.
+Natural and Environmental Resource Standards RSCR Buffer Area Very Steep Slope Areas (non-RSCR) and RSCR Adjacent Steep Slopes Moderately Steep Slope Areas Section 6.04 Development Standards Use es and Activities Infr astructure 1 Crossings (including boardwalks, culverts, bridges, and tunnels that completely span the NER) for driveways and public shared-use paths, trails, roads, and rail P Р Section 6.04.A.
+Section 6.04.C.1 2 Public water supply reservoirs. including reclaimed quarries Р Р Section 6.04.A.
+3 Minor utilities and utility lines not associated with Public Water or Public Sewer Р Р Section 6.04.A.
 Section 6.04.B.1.
-4 Stormwater Management Improvements 3 Р Section 6.04.A.
-5 Roads Ρ Ρ Section 6.04.A.
+4 Stormwater Management Improvements Р Section 6.04.A.
+5 Roads Р Р Section 6.04.A.
 Section 6.04.B.1.
-6 Shared-use paths Ρ Ρ Section 6.04.A.
-Section 6.04.B.1 7 Driveways Ρ Р Section 6.04.A.
+6 Shared-use paths Р Р Section 6.04.A.
+Section 6.04.B.1 7 Driveways Р Р D/0 Section 6.04.A.
 Section 6.04.B.1.
-8 Minor utilities associated with Public Water or Public Sewer only Р Р Section 6.04.A.
-Section 6.04.B.
-2 .
-9 Water lines serving an individual water supply 9 system or Septic lines serving an individual sewage disposal system Ρ Section 6.04.A.
+8 Utility lines associated with Public Water or Public Sewer only Р Р P/S Section 6.04.A.
+Section 6.04.B.2.
+9 Water lines serving an individual water supply system or Septic lines serving an individual sewage disposal system P Section 6.04.A.
 Section6.04.B.1.
-Rec reation 10 Community Park, Passive Park, or Regional Park4 S S Section 6.04.A.
-11 Passive recreational uses, outdoor limited to hiking, biking, horseback riding, picnicking, camping, climbing, hunting, fishing, and wildlife viewing 5 Ρ р Section 6.04.A.
-12 Active Recreation 6 Р Section 6.04.A.
-13 Recreation Establishment, Outdoor 7 S Section 6.04.A.
+Rec Recreation 10 Community Park, Passive Park, or Regional Park S S Section 6.04.A.
+11 Passive recreational uses, outdoor limited to hiking, biking, horseback riding, picnicking, camping, climbing, hunting, fishing, and wildlife viewing P P Section 6.04.A.
+12 Active Recreation Р Section 6.04.A.
+13 Recreation Establishment, Outdoor S Section 6.04.A.
 14 Manmade Public Lakes and ponds Р Section 6.04.A.
 15 Public Trails Р Р Section 6.04.A.
-Section 6.04.C.1 Con servation and Preservation 16 Planting Native Vegetation Р Р Section 6.04.A.
-17 Removal of Invasive Plant Species Р Р Section 6.04.A.
-18 Historic and archaeological sites Р Р Section 6.04.A.
-19 Conservation, including stream restoration projects, wetland mitigation banks, conservation facilities and activities; Adopt-A- Stream programs; scientific monitoring, nature preserves, archaeological studies; and educational programs Ρ Ρ Section 6.04.A.
-20 Open space, and Conservation Easements Р Р Section 6.04.A.
-Agriculture 21 Silviculture not otherwise exempt under Sections 6.01 or 6.02 Р Section 6.04.A.
-Section 6.04.C.2 22 Agriculture, not otherwise exempt under Sections 6.01 or 6.02 (but not structures such as, but not limited to dams) Ρ Section 6.04.A.
-Section 6.04.C.2 23 Agricultural structures (not including dams) S S Section 6.04.A.
+Section 6.04.C.1